alexcash/alexcash.com/source/blog/Taste-of-Defeat.markdown

 ---
-title: "The Taste of Defeat: a Lesson in Testing"
+title: "The Taste of Defeat"
 date: 2012/04/25
 ---